muwaffaqelbadawi/Coursera-Final-Project/README.md

-# This a Coursera project
+# This is a Coursera project
 Coursera_Final_Project